 Black Pepper was initially used by Europeans as a preservative, particularly to preserve meats and it is still today regarded as an essential natural preservative in sausages.

-Grows naturally in humid tropical lowland climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1500 to 5500 mm, and a dry season of 4 months or less.
-Black Pepper vines may fail to thrive in areas where the average low of the coldest month is below 15 °C (57 °F).
+Black pepper grows naturally in humid tropical lowland climates, generally frost-free areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1500 to 5500 mm, and a dry season of 4 months or less.
+Black pepper vines may fail to thrive in areas where the average low of the coldest month is below 15°C (57°F).

 Planting out is best at the start of the rainy season and the cuttings should thereafter be trained to climb up on a pole or trellis.
 In less formal, backyard type cultivation, the vines are usually trained to climb up a tree or palm trunk, especially those with a combination of a slim trunk and textured bark, such as a Coconut (Cocos nucifera) and Areca Palm (Areca catechu).